petersaundersConestoga/SteelDoorRecipeAPIOdata/README.md

-# SteelDoorRecipeAPIOdata
+# SteelDoorRecipeAPIOdata #
- steel door recipe app api
+* simple little repo that contains the current odata implementation
+* had to be rewritten as full api as for whatever reason minimal apis do not allow odata